 - Respectful

-Current Florida State students are eligible to apply provided they have a minimum 3.0 FSU Cumulative GPA and have completed at least one semester at FSU.
-Students with a desire to learn about public policy and politics should apply.
-During the 60-day Legislative Session, which will run from March 7, 2023 through May 5, 2023, students will have the opportunity to be at the Capitol for approximately 40 hours per week in order to fully absorb the legislative process.
-Prior to session, our staff will hold a two- to three-day meaningful in-person training workshop to prepare students on what they can expect, and what will be expected of them during their legislative internship.
+During committee weeks and the 60-day Legislative Session, students will have the opportunity to be at the Capitol for up-to 40 hours per week in order to fully absorb the legislative process.
+Prior to the start of the internship, our staff will hold a three-day, intensive, in-person training workshop to prepare students on what they can expect, and what will be expected of them during their legislative internship.
+Students participating in the program must be at all trainings, unless provided an excused absence.

 We encourage applicants to initiate conversations with their academic advisors in order to determine how this program could be eligible for full or partial academic credit.
 Applicants who are selected to be interviewed will be asked by the selection committee to explain how this internship will fit into their academic plan and whether they will be pursuing academic credit for participating in this program, as discussed with their academic advisor.
 Specifically, it is important that participation in this internship program does not delay a student’s four-year graduation plan.